The Office of Admission reserves the right to rescind an offer of admission at any time.

 Second Bachelor’s Degree Applicants

-A student is classified as a second bachelor’s degree candidate if he or she is seeking an undergraduate degree and previously has received a baccalaureate degree.
-From Saint Louis University or any other institution.
+A student is classified as a second bachelor’s degree candidate if he or she is seeking an undergraduate degree and previously has received a baccalaureate degree from Saint Louis University or any other institution.

 Student Educational Services (SES)

 Freshman applicants not meeting the recommendations and requirements for admission for the fall semester may be contacted by SES concerning admission consideration for the Billiken Success Program.
 If interested in this admission consideration, students must take appropriate screening examinations and be interviewed by SES personnel.
-After appropriate overall review, freshman applicants may be offered admission to the fall semester on the condition that they participate in the Billiken Success Program.
+After an appropriate overall review, freshman applicants may be offered admission to the fall semester on the condition that they participate in the Billiken Success Program.